🏁Tuning a Solana Node [ENG]

 • Configure Linux to use "performance" mode for the CPU scheduler.

-• Apply sysctl tweaks as described here.
+• Apply sysctl tweaks as described herearrow-up-right.

 • Format NVMe xfs noatime for ledger, snapshots and ext4 noatime for accounts